christinabejjani/christinabejjani/README.md

 * I also have a repository for my website, https://christinabejjani.github.io/.
 However, that's private, since I figured no one wants to get updates in their feed when I need to make a few quick changes.

+#### Random:

+* Brenda Yang and I also co-mentored Taylor Albus as he used React.js to develop the web application, Mindset Mapper (mindsetmapper.org, https://talbus.github.io/mindsetmap/#/).
+See the Github repository `mindsetmap`.

 #### Contact:

 That's all you'll find here on Github & elsewhere from me!